MS-DOS: Earlier versions of Windows

-The 16-bit versions of Windows (up to 3.11) ran as a Graphical User Interface (GUI) on top of MS-DOS.
+The 16-bit versions of Windows (up to 3.11) ran as a graphical user interface (GUI) on top of MS-DOS.
 With Windows 95, 98, and Me, the role of MS-DOS was reduced to a boot loader according to Microsoft, with MS-DOS programs running in a virtual DOS machine within 32-bit Windows, with ability to boot directly into MS-DOS retained as a backward compatibility option for applications that required real mode access to the hardware, which was generally not possible within Windows.
 The command line accessed the DOS command line (usually COMMAND.COM) through a Windows module (WINOLDAP.MOD).

 Windows NT

-Windows NT-based operating systems boot through a kernel whose sole purpose is to load Windows.
+Windows NT-based operating systems boot to a kernel whose purpose is to load Windows and run the system.
 One cannot run Win32 applications in the loader system in the manner that OS/2, UNIX or consumer versions of Windows can launch character-mode sessions.

 The command session permits running various supported command-line utilities from Win32, MS-DOS, OS/2 1.x and POSIX.
 The emulators for MS-DOS, OS/2 and POSIX use the host's window in the same way that Win16 applications use the Win32 explorer.
 Using the host's window allows one to pipe output between emulations.

 The MS-DOS emulation takes place through the NTVDM (NT Virtual DOS Machine).
 This is a modified SoftPC (a former product similar to VirtualPC), running a modified MS-DOS 5 (NTIO.SYS and NTDOS.SYS).
 The output is handled by the console DLLs, so that the program at the prompt (CMD.EXE, 4NT.EXE, TCC.EXE), can see the output.
 64-bit Windows has neither the DOS emulation, nor the DOS commands EDIT, DEBUG and EDLIN that come with 32-bit Windows.

 The DOS version returns 5.00 or 5.50, depending on which API function is used to determine it.
 Utilities from MS-DOS 5.00 run in this emulation without modification.
 The very early beta programs of NT show MS-DOS 30.00, but programs running in MS-DOS 30.00 would assume that OS/2 was in control.